Techcyte/devkit/docs/guides/model-hosting-service/index.md

   ![](images/image16.png)

 * **Configure your container:** Set the name, select your image, and AWS runtime instance type.
-Additional configuration options will be available at a later date (environment vars).
+You can also configure additional environment variables to customize the container behavior.
+These variables are sent to the container with each invocation, along with the dynamic default pairs (listed [here](../../model-hosting-service.md#environment-variables)).

   ![](images/image5.png)